 Filippa K was founded in 1993 and has almost become synonymous with Swedish fashion internationally speaking.

-With timeless, yet undeniably modern and minimalistic design, Filippa K can best be described as classic Swedish fashion in the best possible sense.
+With a timeless, yet undeniably modern and minimalistic design, Filippa K can best be described as classic Swedish fashion in the best possible sense.

 And of course, they are great at work, on the bike home from work, and finally at home.